Bill to speed reopening of businesses draws lots of fans but faces uphill battle

 Under SB 5114, the state would immediately move into the less restrictive Phase 2 of the governor’s plan; for example, that would allow restaurants, which now face a ban on indoor dining, to operate at 25% of indoor capacity.

-SB 5114 would also shift authority for the state’s reopening strategy to the Legislature, which would “regularly review the best available public health data to determine” whether counties should move to more or less restrictive phases, according to a Senate bill report.
+SB 5114 would also shift authority for the state’s reopening strategy to the Legislature, which would “regularly review the best available public-health data to determine” whether counties should move to more or less restrictive phases, according to a Senate bill report.

 Not all of those who signed up to speak Wednesday intended to offer testimony during the hourlong hearing, and only a small fraction were able to speak.
 But even the limited testimony showed some of the breadth of public sentiment on the issue.

-Speakers ranged from nurses and public health officials, who largely opposed the bill, to industry lobbyists and small business owners, who argued in the bill’s favor.
+Speakers ranged from nurses and public-health officials, who largely opposed the bill, to industry lobbyists and small business owners, who argued in the bill’s favor.

 “The shutdown has been costing us over $120,000 a month,” said Dannielle Knutson, owner of three Olympia restaurants.
 “Every day we are not open, we are continuing to pile on more and more debt in our businesses, as well as my personal life.”